justinhou95/justinhou95.github.io/_posts/2018-10-06-Dynkin's Lemma.md

 date:       2018-09-22
 author:     Songyan Hou
 header-img: img/Dynkin.jpg
 abstract: In this article we introduce Dynkin's Lemma with their application.
 In Dynkin's Lemma used proof, we define a so called Dynkin's property have an insight of what difficulty does Dynkin's Lemma really helps to overcome and under what condition Dynkin's lemma really help.
-Besides the use of a Dynkin's property language shorten the proof without repeating programized arguments of using Dynkin's Lemma.
+Besides the use of a Dynkin's property language shorten the proof without repeating programmed arguments of using Dynkin's Lemma.
 catalog: true
 tags:
-    - Probability Theory
+    - Probability theory
 ---
 # Dynkin's Lemma with Applications

 ## Introduction

 Dynkin's Lemma, also called Dynkin's $$\pi$$ Lemma, named by Eugene Dynkin, characterizes the situation when a Dynkin's property is already valid on a $$\pi$$-system, usually chosen to be generator of a desired $$\sigma$$-algebra.
-Under this condition, the property is also true on a $$\sigma$$-algebra which usually be the collection measuable sets $$\mathcal{F}$$ on a probability space$$(\Omega,\mathcal{F},P)$$
+Under this condition, the property is also true on a $$\sigma$$-algebra which usually be the collection measurable sets $$\mathcal{F}$$ on a probability space$$(\Omega,\mathcal{F},P)$$

 ## Dynkin's lemma